What is CoinDCX?

 CoinDCX Trading fees

 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 Many exchanges divide between takers and makers.
-Takers are the one who “take” an existing order from the order book.
+Takers are the ones who “take” an existing order from the order book.

 CoinDCX Withdrawal fees

 In addition to depositing cryptocurrency to the platform, CoinDCX also lets you deposit fiat currency.
 However, only through wire transfer (not credit or debit card).
 Seeing as fiat currency deposits are possible at this trading platform, CoinDCX qualifies as an “entry-level exchange”, making it an exchange where new crypto investors can start their journey into the exciting crypto world.